pytorch/pytorch.github.io/_case_study/blue-river-technology.md

 order: 9
 ---

- Blue River Technology builds an intelligent sprayer that leverages PyTorch to targets weeds without harming crops.
-This blog provides details on how they integrate PyTorch, weights biases and robotics to build and improve their models.
+Weeds have negative consequential effects on a farmer’s ability to produce food for a growing global population.
+Blue River Technology uses PyTorch to build a weeding robot that drives through fields, targeting and spraying weeds while leaving the crops intact.